 Great news!
 Getting to this test centre by public transport could not be easier.
 From Portsmouth & Southsea train station you need only walk 160 yards (which should take the average person around 2 minutes) to reach the test centre.

-Or, if a bus is more convenient for your needs, simply get off at the Civic Offices bus stop.
-After that it’s just a 2-minute stroll around the corner!
-Learners travelling from the opposite direction will find that the Station Street bus stop is a similarly easy 3-minute walk from the test centre.
+Or, if a bus is more convenient for your needs, simply get off at the St Agatha's (Stop U) bus stop.
+After that, it’s just a 10-minute stroll to the test centre.

 Those looking to learn more about the transport options in this area should make their way over to the Portsmouth Council website.